A View On Cities > New York City > New York Attractions > Statue of Liberty

 Statue of Liberty

-For the many immigrants that flocked from Europe to New York, the Statue of Liberty was the first image they saw of the USA.
-The statue was a gift from the French government for the 100th birthday of America's Independence.
+For the many immigrants who flocked from Europe to New York, the Statue of Liberty was the first image they saw of the USA.
+The statue was a gift from the French government for the 100th anniversary of America’s Independence.

 Design